Doctors Misdiagnose Cancer

 - What actions did your doctor take or fail to take?

 - Did those actions or inactions violate their standard of care?

 To answer these questions, both Plaintiff and Defendant will rely on the testimony of experts.
 Most likely, other doctors and technicians will testify in court to clearly define what is reasonably expected of a medical professional under similar circumstances.

 Cancer is complicated.
-It may be perfectly reasonable for a benign tumor to be mistaken for a malignancy, or vice versa.
+It may be perfectly reasonable for a benign tumor to be mistaken for a malignant one, or vice versa.
 Some cancers present "nonspecific" symptoms at first, signs that can be confused with other conditions.
-That confusion may have been unavoidable.
-Or it may have been perfectly avoidable, and an instance of malpractice.
+That confusion may have been unavoidable or in fact perfectly avoidable, and an instance of negligence.
 Defining a standard of care allows us to separate the reasonable mistakes from the unreasonable.